E2Gold Inc.: E2Gold Engages ITG

-[NTD: Briefly describe the background, ownership, business and place of business of ITG].
+ITG is an independent, privately held broker-dealer based in Toronto, Ontario that provides a wide range of financial and investment services, and is registered with the Canadian Securities Exchange, NEO Exchange, Toronto Stock Exchange and TSXV along with the Investment Industry Regulatory Organization of Canada (IIROC).
 ITG and E2Gold are arm's length parties, and ITG has no interest, directly or indirectly, in the Company or its securities, or any right or intent to acquire such an interest.

 The Support Agreement remains subject to the approval of the TSXV.